The Feral Abstract Expressionist of Honey Island Swamp

 Tom McNease: Feral Abstract Expressionist of Honey Island Swamp

-McNease was a true self-taught Outsider artist who lived alone at the edge of Honey Island Swamp, a 250-square-mile protected wildlife sanctuary forming Louisiana’s easternmost border with Mississippi.
-A recluse, he became fully immersed in the natural environment of the swamp where he developed a large body of artworks and invented an entirely new technique of pigment transfer.
+McNease was a true self-taught Outsider artist who early on gained serious critical recognition for his abstract photography in the field of natural abstraction.
+He also created cameraless chemigrams.
+He was among the first to cut his photographs into strips and recreate asbtracted images from them.
+Further, he invented an entirely new technique of pigment transfer, amassing dried brushstrokes to create paintings that are actually collages.
+He lived alone at the edge of Honey Island Swamp, a 250-square-mile protected wildlife sanctuary forming Louisiana’s easternmost border with Mississippi.
+A recluse, he became fully immersed in the natural swamp environment.
 Now, this self-proclaimed “feral artist” the bayou must be counted as among the most innovative painters and photographers of the late 20th century.